Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Legacy Survey data

 All calibration samples except DESY1A1 redMaGiC \citep{2018MNRAS.481.2427C} are binned in 3-dimensional grids of $g-r$, $r-z$, and $z-W_1$ with a pixel width of about 0.03.
 The range of the colours are: $-0.5<g-r<2.5$, $-2<r-z<3$, and $-2<z-W_1<4$.
 Pixels containing more than 5 objects from the calibration samples are assigned the mean redshift of these objects.
 The DES sample is processed in the same way to fill out pixels that are not calibrated in this initial pass.
 We then apply this calibration to the full Legacy Survey: objects that fall in pixels that lack a redshift calibration are excluded, thus selecting objects that occupy the same colour space as our calibration sample.
 The assigned photometric redshift is the mean redshift for the colour pixel, plus a random top-hat dither of $\pm0.005$ so that digitization artefacts are not apparent in the $N(z)$ distributions.
 Fig.~\ref{fig:calibration_photoz_specz} compares the inferred photometric redshifts with the true redshifts of the calibration sample.
 The general agreement is good, with $68\%$ of the sample having photometric redshifts within $\pm0.027$ of their spectroscopic redshifts.
 However, a small proportion of the objects with true redshifts $0.2<z<0.4$ are assigned photometric redshifts between $0.4<z<0.6$.
 The inferred redshifts are also underestimated beyond $z=0.9$, as usual: this estimation method means that $\langle z_{\rm spec}\rangle$ should be unbiased at given $z_{\rm phot}$, so that a bias in $\langle z_{\rm phot}\rangle$ at given $z_{\rm spec}$ is inevitable at the extremes of the distribution.

 Photometric redshifts are assigned to $78.6\%$ of the selected Legacy Survey objects, yielding a primary sample of approximately 49 million galaxies (see Table~\ref{tab:redshift_error} for details).
 The lost $21.4\%$ objects will lead to higher shot noise, but this is a small price to pay for excluding objects where the photometric redshift cannot be reliably calibrated.
 The redshift distribution of our final sample is shown in Fig.~\ref{fig:inferz_photoz_comp}.
 We can compare this distribution with the corresponding $N(z)$ for the public Legacy Survey photometric redshifts made available by \cite{Zhou2020}; this is shown in Fig.~\ref{fig:inferz_photoz_comp}.
 The two distributions are generally in good consistency with each other; both distributions show some weak features, indicating that LSS in the calibrating samples has still propagated into the final photo-$z$s to some extent.
 With broad tomographic bins, we expect that such structure will be unimportant, but it will be helpful to compare the results from two rather different photo-$z$ catalogues.
 We divide our samples into four tomographic slices, illustrated by the grey dotted lines in Fig.~\ref{fig:inferz_photoz_comp}.
 The redshift ranges are: bin 0: $0<z\leq 0.3$; bin 1: $0.3<z\leq 0.45$; bin 2: $0.45<z\leq 0.6$; bin 3: $0.6<z\leq 0.8$.
-Our photo-$z$ data and accompanying software will be made public after this paper has been accepted.
+Our photo-$z$ data and accompanying software can be accessed at \url{https://gitlab.com/qianjunhang/desi-legacy-survey-cross-correlations}.